rualbuquerque/ETL_Project/README.md

 # Files:

-Agency.txt : Basic information about the STM Calendar.txt : Information about service availability
+- Agency.txt : Basic information about the STM
+- Calendar.txt : Information about service availability
-Calendar_dates.txt : List of days included in assignment period Fare_attributes.txt : List of various STM fares Fare_rules.txt : Explains different fares for regular service and airport shuttle Feed.txt : Contains information about the feed itself Frequencies.txt : Defines the frequency of metro service Routes.txt : List of bus lines
+- Calendar_dates.txt : List of days included in assignment period
+- Fare_attributes.txt : List of various STM fares
+- Fare_rules.txt : Explains different fares for regular service and airport shuttle
+- Feed.txt : Contains information about the feed itself
+- Frequencies.txt : Defines the frequency of metro service
+- Routes.txt : List of bus lines
-Shapes.txt : Definition of rules for drawing a bus line itinerary on map Stop_times.txt : Schedule of arrival times at bus stops Stops.txt : List of bus stops
+- Shapes.txt : Definition of rules for drawing a bus line itinerary on ma
+- Stop_times.txt : Schedule of arrival times at bus stops
+- Stops.txt : List of bus stops
-Trips.txt : Information about trip schedules
+- Trips.txt : Information about trip schedules

 # Goal:
 Organize the data so it is possible to produce operational reports based on the bus/metro schedule as well as providing analysts with tools to better understand the hidden patterns and anomalies with the bus and metro schedules.